agarciaro/bootcamp-Desarrollo-Profesional-Backend-Spring/kafka/README.md

    - Schedulers for thread management
    - Error handling with onErrorResume

+8. **Architecture Migration**
+   - Transition from Feign to WebClient
+   - Migration from JPA to R2DBC
+   - Completely reactive architecture

 ## 🤝 Contributing

 This is a demonstration project for educational purposes.
 Feel free to: